AndreasChristensen89/resto-booking-system/README.md

     * I created a new Cloudinary account which fixed the CSS problem.
 However, it did not want to load pictures.
 I eventually solved it by loading the static to every template that had to use images from Cloudinary.
 Static was already loaded in base.html but did not extend.
 Also, I was unable to have it load css backgrounds from style.css - the url to cloudinary would be wrong - so I instead used inline styling.
 This was later removed as I redesigned the page to only used hero-image.

 ### Unfixed Bugs:
-* Due to problems with loading static images I need to import {% load static %} in all of the files using the mero image.
+* Due to problems with loading static images I need to import {% load static %} in all of the files using the hero image.
 I was not able to set a background-image in css as the image would not load properly from Cloudinary.
 I could not resolve this issue and resorted to my mentor, who was equally unable to understand the cause.
+* If a user does not enter email on registration then no confirmation email is sent.
+If user then updates profile with email, as is required to make a booking, then no email-confirmation is sent.
+It is only sent on registration.

 ### Validator Testing
 * PEP8 validator for python: